tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

 identifier, and a value.
 For example, suppose that you needed to store information about the speed of various animals.
-In this case it would make a lot of sense to have a system where you could look up the speed information based on the animals name.
+In this case it would make a lot of sense to have a system where you could look up the speed information based on the animal's name.

 .. code-block:: python